-A common question for any fly fishing trip, not just Salmon River Fly Fishing, “What is your favorite fly?”
-For some guides it’s an easy answer, “stick to what works.
+A common question for any fly fishing trip, not just Salmon River Fly Fishing, is “What is your favorite fly?”
+For some guides, it’s an easy answer, “stick to what works.
 Middle Fork Salmon trout are not very selective.”
 Others will start with a long-winded response that goes along the lines of, “depends on the moon cycle, temperature, and current hatch.”
-Both can be right, and often what works on the Middle Fork Salmon River can be a mix of matching the hatch to proven flies.
+Both can be right, and often what works on the Middle Fork Salmon River is a mix of matching the hatch to proven flies.
 We decided to ask a few IRJ fly fishing guides about their strategy in picking a fly, as well as their go-to, favorite flies.

 Skip: “I usually start with a fly that coincides with recent hatches.
-From the hatches, I’ll start trying different colors.
+From there, I’ll start trying different colors.
 For me, the fly color is almost more important than the fly.
 I’ve seen Middle Fork fish go crazy for a purple pattern but won’t even rise for the same fly with a black pattern.
 I may be a little impatient, but if I don’t get a trout to rise on the first few casts, I’ll consider changing the fly.
 Of course, you can have the best fly, but it comes down to the presentation.
 If you don’t put the fly in the correct spot your chances of getting a trout to rise can be slim to none.
-My go-to flies, that’s tough, but I love a Purple Haze or a large juicy Fat Albert with a black body.”
+My go-to flies?
+That’s tough, but I love a Purple Haze or a large juicy Fat Albert with a black body.”